Arrival and Kensington Capital - GuruFocus.com

 - Arrival has engaged TD Cowen to assist in developing other strategic opportunities.

-LUXEMBOURG and WESTBURY, N.Y., July 03, 2023 (GLOBE NEWSWIRE) -- Arrival ( ARVL) (“Arrival” or the “Company”), inventor of a unique new method of design and production of electric vehicles (“EVs”), and Kensington Capital Acquisition Corp.
-V (“Kensington”) (: KCGI.U), a special purpose acquisition company, today announced that both companies have agreed to terminate the business combination agreement (“BCA”) initially signed April 6, 2023.
+LUXEMBOURG and WESTBURY, N.Y., July 03, 2023 (GLOBE NEWSWIRE) -- Arrival (Nasdaq: ARVL) (“Arrival” or the “Company”), inventor of a unique new method of design and production of electric vehicles (“EVs”), and Kensington Capital Acquisition Corp.
+V (“Kensington”) (NYSE: KCGI.U), a special purpose acquisition company, today announced that both companies have agreed to terminate the business combination agreement (“BCA”) initially signed April 6, 2023.

 Arrival intends to redirect its focus towards advancing other opportunities.
 The Company has engaged the services of TD Cowen and Teneo Financial Advisory to ensure the company's seamless transition and to pursue alternative avenues that will provide the company with additional liquidity.